 The European Commission’s Announcement Concerning the EU Competition Law related to Certain Automotive Components

-KARIYA (Japan) — On January 27, 2016 (Central European Time), the European Commission (the Commission) announced that it had imposed fines on certain automotive suppliers that infringed the EU competition law in connection with past sales of automotive starters and alternators.
+KARIYA (Japan) — On March 8, 2017 (Central European Time), the European Commission (the Commission) announced that it has imposed fines on certain automotive suppliers that infringed EU competition law in connection with past sales of automotive HVAC units, compressors, electric compressors and radiators.

-The Commission has investigated this matter at certain automotive suppliers including DENSO Corporation, and DENSO has fully cooperated with the investigation.
+The Commission has investigated certain automotive suppliers including DENSO Corporation in this matter, and DENSO has fully cooperated with the investigation.

 As per the Commission’s announcement, DENSO Corporation was named as one of the suppliers that had infringed EU competition law.
-However, the company received full immunity from fines because the company had completely eliminated the conduct that was suspected to be in infringement before the Commission’s investigation, and because it applied to the Commission for the leniency program in regard to suspected illegal conduct related to sales of automotive starters and alternators, which was granted by the Commission.
+However, the company received full immunity from fines for HVAC units, compressors and radiators and a reduced fine of EUR322,000 for electric compressors, because the company had completely eliminated the conduct that was suspected to be in infringement before the Commission’s investigation, and because it applied to the Commission under the leniency program in regard to suspected illegal conduct related to sales of those four products, which was granted by the Commission.